-- (a) If a grievance alleging that a disciplinary action (reduction in base pay, demotion, involuntary transfer of more than 50 miles by highway, suspension, or dismissal) was taken without cause, is not resolved at Step 2, the President of the PBA or a designated member of his staff may appeal the grievance to arbitration on a Request for Arbitration Form as contained in Appendix C within 10 days after receipt of the decision at Step 2.
-If a contract language dispute as described in (4) above is not resolved at Step 3, the President of the PBA or a designated member of his staff may appeal the grievance to arbitration on a Request for Arbitration Form as contained in Appendix C of this Agreement within 10 days following receipt of the decision at Step 3.
-If, at the initial step, the PBA refused to represent the grievant because he was not a dues-paying member of the PBA, the grievant may appeal the grievance to arbitration. - (b) The parties may, by agreement in writing, submit related grievances for hearing before the same arbitrator. - (c) The arbitrator shall be one person from a panel of at least six arbitrators, selected by the state and the PBA to serve in rotation for any case or cases submitted.
-The Department of Management Services' Arbitration Coordinator shall schedule the arbitration hearing with the state and the PBA representatives and the arbitrator listed next on the panel in rotation, and shall coordinate the arbitration hearing time, date, and location. - (d) Arbitration hearings shall be scheduled as soon as feasible but not more than five months following the receipt of the Request for Arbitration Form.
-If the arbitrator initially selected is not available to schedule within this period, the Arbitration Coordinator shall contact succeeding arbitrators on the panel until an arbitrator is identified who can schedule within the prescribed period.
-A party may request of the arbitrator, with notice to the other party and the Arbitration Coordinator, an extension of time/continuance based on documented unusual and compelling circumstances.
-The Arbitration Coordinator shall schedule arbitration hearings at times and locations agreed to by the parties, taking into consideration the availability of evidence, location of witnesses, existence of appropriate facilities, and other relevant factors.
-If agreement cannot be reached, the arbitration hearing shall be held in the City of Tallahassee.
+(a) If a grievance alleging that a disciplinary action (reduction in base pay, demotion, involuntary transfer of more than 50 miles by highway, suspension, or dismissal) was taken without cause, is not resolved at Step 2, the President of the PBA or a designated member of his staff may appeal the grievance to arbitration on a Request for Arbitration Form as contained in Appendix C within 10 days after receipt of the decision at Step 2.
+If a contract language dispute as described in (4) above, is not resolved at Step 3, the President of the PBA or a designated member of his staff may appeal the grievance to arbitration on a Request for Arbitration Form as contained in Appendix C of this Agreement within 10 days following receipt of the decision at Step 3.
+If, at the initial step, the PBA refused to represent the grievance to arbitration.
+An appeal to arbitration shall be submitted to the Arbitration Coordinator at the following address: Office of the